-\textbf{Implementation Details.} We use the Adam optimizer \cite{kingma2014adam} with a learning rate of $2 \times 10^{-4}$.
-The batchsize is set to 32, and we train the model for only 2 epoches.
-The ViT-L/14 model of CLIP is adopted as the pre-trained model following the baseline UnivFD \cite{ojha2023towards}.
-In addition, we add Low-Rank Adaptation to fine-tune the CLIP's image encoder, following \cite{zanella2024low}.
-For the setting of the LoRA layers, we configure the hyperparameters as follows: \textit{lora\_r = 6}, \textit{lora\_alpha = 6}, and \textit{lora\_dropout = 0.8}.
-The hyperparameters $\lambda$ is set to 0.2.
-The proposed method is implemented using PyTorch \cite{paszke2019pytorch} on an NVIDIA RTX 4090 GPU.
+\textbf{Implementation Details.} We use the Adam optimizer with a learning rate of $1 \times 10^{-4}$.
+We train the model for only 2 epochs with the batchsize of 32.
+The ViT-L/14 model of CLIP is adopted as the pre-trained model.
+We add Low-Rank Adaptation to fine-tune CLIP's image encoder \cite{zanella2024low} with the settings of the hyperparameters as follows: \text{lora\_r = 6}, \text{lora\_alpha = 6}, and \text{lora\_dropout = 0.8}.
+The hyperparameter $\lambda$ is set to 0.2.
+In addition, to ensure a fair comparison, we retrain all methods on the AIGIBench training set.